 Here are a few suggestions for using seasonings on griddle steaks:

-- Season the steaks with salt and pepper only before putting them on the griddle to cook.
+- Do a simple seasoning of salt and pepper only before putting them on the griddle to cook.

-- If you want to use your favorite steak seasoning, season the meat about halfway through the cook time, so that the seasoning doesn’t burn during the sear process.
+- If you want to use your favorite steak seasoning, season the meat about halfway through the cook time, so that the seasoning doesn’t burn during the cooking process.

 - Season your steaks before they go on the griddle, but plan on flipping the steaks more frequently so that the seasoning is less likely to burn – if you do this method, you may be sacrificing the steak crust.